New in version 4.3.0.

 Amazon ECR image scanning uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source Clair project to detect software vulnerabilities in container images and provide a list of scan findings, which can be easily integrated into Wazuh thanks to the AWS CloudWatch Logs integration.

 Amazon ECR sends an event to Amazon EventBridge when an image scan is completed.
 The event itself is only a summary and does not contain the details of the scan findings.
 However, it is possible to configure a Lambda function to request the scan findings details and store them in CloudWatch Logs.
-Here is a quick summary of how the workflow looks like:
+Here is a quick summary of what the workflow looks like:

 An image scan is triggered.